neverfap-deluxe/nfd-api/content/programs_coaching/coaching-intro-01.md

 As outlined in <a class="link" href="/articles/my-personal-porn-recovery-journey/">My Personal Porn Recovery Journey</a> one of the big things which helped me overcome my porn addiction was coming out to my partner about my mental health issues.

 Which obviously is impossible if you don't have anyone you can trust.
-I've certainly been in this position before and I can understand what it's like.

 It's also part of the reason why I run an <a class="link" href="https://discord.gg/YETRkSj">#accountability program</a> on our Discord Server, so users can receive that level of interaction with other people without feeling judged.